FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Introduction_to_SignalR_Real-Time_Web_Applications_Made_Easy.md

 ---
+description: In this article, we'll explore the basics of SignalR, its key features, and how it works under the hood
+imgSrc: /imgs/2023/2966567085.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-01-04T05:19:15.000Z'
+tags: []
 title: Introduction to SignalR Real-Time Web Applications Made Easy
-pubDate: "2024-01-04T05:19:15.000Z"
-description: "In this article, we'll explore the basics of SignalR, its key features, and how it works under the hood"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Introduction to SignalR: Real-Time Web Applications Made Easy

 In today's ever-evolving world of web development, real-time communication has become essential for providing a seamless and interactive user experience.
 SignalR is a robust open-source library built on the .NET platform that simplifies the process of implementing real-time communication capabilities into web applications.
 In this article, we'll explore the basics of SignalR, its key features, and how it works under the hood.